Textualize/textual/docs/introduction.md

 self.styles.color = "white"
 ```

-While its possible to set all styles for an app this way, Textual prefers to use CSS.

-CSS files are data files loaded by your app which contain information about styles to apply to your widgets.

-!!! note
+!!! info inline end

     Don't worry if you have never worked with CSS before.
 The dialect of CSS we use is greatly simplified over web based CSS and easy to learn!

+While its possible to set all styles for an app this way, it is rarely necessary.
+Textual has support for CSS (Cascading Style Sheets), a technology used by web browsers.
+CSS files are data files loaded by your app which contain information about styles to apply to your widgets.

 Let's add a CSS file to our application.